 1. National Gardens (Ethnikos Kipos)

 Hidden right behind the Greek Parliament in Syntagma Square, the National Gardens are the most famous park in Athens, yet many tourists only walk past them without venturing inside.
-Originally designed in 1839 for Queen Amalia, these gardens were once royal grounds, before opening to the public in 1923.
+Originally designed in 1839 for Queen Amalia, these gardens were once royal grounds before opening to the public in 1923.
 Walking through, you’ll find lush tree canopies, hidden ruins, a small zoo, and a duck pond, making it a serene escape from the city’s noise.

 The park is ideal for a morning stroll before the city heats up or a shady retreat in the afternoon when the Athenian sun is at its strongest.
 A little-known turtle pond is tucked near the Zappeion Hall entrance, offering a quiet spot for those looking to rest.
 Families will appreciate the small petting zoo with peacocks and goats, while history lovers can admire ancient ruins scattered throughout the park.

 For a relaxing break, stop at Telescope Athens, a charming café located inside the gardens.
 It serves excellent Greek coffee and light snacks, perfect for enjoying under the shade of towering palm trees.
-Order a Freddo Espresso (cold espresso) and take it to-go while exploring the park — it’s how locals beat the summer heat.
+Order a Freddo Espresso (cold espresso) and take it to go while exploring the park.
+It’s how locals beat the summer heat.

-2. Filopappos Hill
+2. Philopappos or Filopappos Hill

 More than just a park in Athens Greece, Filopappos Hill is a historical site that offers one of the best views of the Acropolis and the Aegean Sea.
 Unlike the crowded viewpoints on the Acropolis itself, Filopappos Hill is free, peaceful, and beloved by locals who come here for morning walks, sunset picnics, and stunning city panoramas.